Absulit/points/README.md

 _ = params.utime;
 ```

+## Parameters in vert.js to frag.js

-# I want to send data into the shaders
+# Send data into the shaders

 You can call one of the following methods, you pair the data with a `key` name, and this name is the one you will reference inside the shader:

 ## Uniforms - addUniform

-Uniforms are sent separately in the `main.js` file and they are all combined in the shaders in a struct called `params`.
-Currently all values are `f32`.
+Uniforms are sent separately in the `main.js` file and they are all combined in the shaders in the struct called `params`.
+Currently, by default, all values are `f32`.
 Uniforms can not be modified at runtime inside the shaders, they can only receive data from the JavaScript side.

 ```js
 // main.js